*Donach O’Donnell. Photograph: Gerard O’Neill

 COVID-19 presented an unforeseen challenge for management teams across the country.
 During the lockdown, “we didn’t do anything extraordinary,” he confessed.
 “We had various fitness tests, a few TikTok challenges which the boys weren’t do fond of, we kept in contact.
 It was a very uncertain time because you didn’t know if you were going to play or not.
 The only positive thing that came out of COVID from a hurling point of view was the fact that hurlers had a set season, they knew when their matches were coming, how long they had to their matches, it was quite easy to focus them”.

 Born in Dublin, Donach has lived most of his life in Mallow but for the past two decades has been based in Nenagh.
-He was coach of the Nenagh CBS side that won the Dr Harty Cup in 2012 and began studying a Masters in Applied Coaching at UL last year.
+He was coach of the Nenagh CBS side that contested the Dr Harty Cup final in 2012 but won the Croke Cup that year and began studying a Masters in Applied Coaching at UL last year.
 Selflessness is pinpointed by O’Donnell as a key trait he looks for in teams and the Masters has proven to be a challenging but rewarding experience.